 The Town's investments with a maturity of more than one year at acquisition and non-money market investments are carried at fair value as determined by quoted market prices.
-The NCCMT's Government Portfolio's securities and the NCCMT Term Portfolio securities are valued at fair value.
+The NCCMT's Government Portfolio's securities are valued at fair value.
 Money market investments that have a remaining maturity at the time of purchase of one year or less and non-participating interest earnings and investment contracts are reported at amortized cost.